kubevault/prometheus-exporter/docs/guides/policy-management/overview.md

 policy-reader-role             Success   11s
 ```

 > Don't have Vault CLI?
-Enable it from [here](/docs/guides/policy-management/../vault-server/vault-server.md#enable-vault-cli).
+Download and configure it as described [here](/docs/guides/policy-management/../vault-server/vault-server.md#enable-vault-cli).

 Check whether the Kubernetes auth role is created in Vault.
-To resolve the naming conflict,name of the role in Vault will follow this format: `k8s.{clusterName or -}.{metadata.namespace}.{metadata.name}`.
+To resolve the naming conflict,name of the role in Vault will follow this format: `k8s.{clusterName}.{metadata.namespace}.{metadata.name}`.
 In this case, it is `k8s.-.demo.policy-reader-role`.

 ```console
 $ vault list auth/kubernetes/role